Multitasking – I’m thinking of giving it up.

 We ramble all over our neighborhood and in our meanderings we have now met and visited about a dozen canine and human neighbors.
+Sometimes we deliver the mail, strolling along with Joanna, our carrier, who is a god to Chloe.
 Chloe is a social addict.
 She loves to visit her acquaintances.
 I fear her social hunger is fueled by being stuck with a boring white-haired guy all day.

-We walk a couple of times a day.
+We walk every day.
 When we commence we walk briskly, with purpose, with dispatch.
 We walk several blocks to see if Bailey, or Stupie, or Izzie, or Maddie are out.
 We pause in front of the houses of Chuck and Joe.
-We keep a sharp eye out for joggers and walkers we recognize and JoAnne, our mail carrier and Rusty, our Herald-Leader delivery champion.
+We keep a sharp eye out for joggers and walkers we recognize and Rusty, our Herald-Leader delivery champion.

-When we have reached the apogee of our walk and turned for home (having accomplished our biological missions as well), we embark on Chloe’s Homeward Three-Step.
-Urgency has now vanished.
+When we have reached the apogee of our walk and turned for home (having accomplished biological missions as well), we embark on Chloe’s Homeward Three-Step.
+Urgency has now evaporated.

 We take three steps, stop, and turn to admire the sun on the magnolia tree at the Greek lady’s house.